-A letter unpublished until a few weeks ago adds some clarity on the pope's torment.
+A letter unpublished until last year adds some clarity on the pope's torment.

 It’s June 29, 1972.
 Paul VI has a clearer and clearer impression that there is something deep and negative that is increasingly afflicting the Church.
 The path towards secularization and the lack of internal unity are becoming two great problems for the Church throughout the world.